Hal Abelson

 the 1995 Taylor L. Booth Education Award given by IEEE Computer

-Society -- cited for his continued contributions to the pedagogy and
+Society, cited for his continued contributions to the pedagogy and

-teaching of introductory computer science -- and
+teaching of introductory computer science, and

-of the 2012 ACM SIGCSE Award for Outstanding Contribution to Computer Science Education.
+Award for Outstanding Contribution to Computer Science Education, and

-Abelson is co-chair of the MIT Council on Educational
+served as co-chair of the MIT Council on Educational

 Technology, which oversees MIT's strategic educational technology